cameronmcnz/cameronmcnz/course/index.md

 Here are some tips:

 * Use each line of code once and only once.
 * Do not write any of your own code.
+(An end curly bracket or two is okay)
 * Group similar looking pieces of code together as you are starting out.
 * Do not write any of your own code.
+(An end curly bracket or two is okay)
 * Group HTML tag elements together and elements that look like code together
 * Do not write any of your own code.
+(An end curly bracket or two is okay)
 * When you think your done, save the file as rps.html and open it in a web browser and see if it works!!!
+* Do not write any of your own code.
+(An end curly bracket or two is okay)

 <img src="https://images-na.ssl-images-amazon.com/images/I/61QkvmvEdVL.png" alt="rock paper scissors" class="img-fluid"/>